 If practices are sending messages about recommended treatment for the management of a specific health issue, then this is defined as providing appropriate care for patients, not marketing purposes.

 If you would like ot opt out of any future contact via text messaging, then please complete the form and indicate in the marked section.

 The practice is a training practice and therefore has a GP registrar working in the surgery as a trainee, usually for a period of six months but occasionally for 12 months.
-Dr Vega and Dr Kemshell, Dr McGraw and Dr Brennan are responsible for their progress.
+Dr Vega and Dr Kemshell, Dr McGraw, Dr Brennan and Dr Clark are responsible for their progress.
 We also have campus clinics medical students, intercalated students and Trainee Physician’s Assistants.
 You will be notified and asked for consent if a student is to be present during your consultation.